vinkashq/nextfish/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within NextFish, then do not open an issue.
+If you discover a security vulnerability within NextFire, then do not open an issue.
 Instead, please send an email to us via security@vinkas.com.
 All security vulnerabilities will be promptly addressed.